-- 1. Demonstrate the ability to critically examine and manage contemporary challenges of the engineering profession including professional ethics, diversity, and globalization. - a.
-Demonstrate ethical awareness and decision making relative to contemporary engineering practice. - b.
-Demonstrate awareness and respect for diversity and global issues. - 2.
-Demonstrate that they are broadly equipped to both contribute to and lead multidisciplinary engineering projects. - Demonstrate appropriate solution strategies. - b.
-Demonstrate the ability to perform mature technical assessment and evaluation. - Demonstrate scholarship with depth beyond the B.S. degree within the student's chosen field of specialization. - a.
-Demonstrate the ability to perform individual research. - b.
-Demonstrate the ability to communicate in appropriate scholarly forms for the discipline
+- Demonstrate the ability to critically examine and manage contemporary challenges of the engineering profession including professional ethics, diversity, and globalization. a. - Demonstrate ethical awareness and decision making relative to contemporary engineering practice. - Demonstrate awareness and respect for diversity and global issues. b 2 Demonstrate that they are broadly equipped to both contribute to and lead multidisciplinary engineering projects. - Demonstrate appropriate solution strategies. a. - Demonstrate the ability to perform mature technical assessment and evaluation. b. - Demonstrate scholarship with depth beyond the B.S. degree within the student's chosen field of specialization. - Demonstrate the ability to perform individual research. - Demonstrate the ability to communicate in appropriate scholarly forms for the discipline b.